haacked/haacked.com/_posts/2019/2019-07-16-external-claims.markdown

 You can see all this logic in the pages for ASP.NET Identity.
 For example, you can [scaffold Identity into your project](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/scaffold-identity?view=aspnetcore-2.2&tabs=visual-studio) and see all the Razor Pages.

 The specific logic to handle the callback occurs in `{YourProjectFolder}/Areas/Identity/Pages/Account/ExternalLogin.cshtml.cs`.
 You can see the source code for the [latest version on GitHub here](https://github.com/aspnet/AspNetCore/blob/master/src/Identity/UI/src/Areas/Identity/Pages/V4/Account/ExternalLogin.cshtml.cs).
-Not that version is in active development so it might not match up with what you have on your machine.
+Note that version is in active development so it might not match up with what you have on your machine.

 ## Persisting Claims